microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/Student/Challenge01.md

 ## Introduction

 In this challenge, you will extract patient data from Electronic Health Record (EHR) systems and load to FHIR Server.
-Note: For this hack, you will auto-generate test FHIR patient data and load them to the FHIR Server.
+Note: For this hack, you will auto-generate test FHIR patient data.

 ## Description